nataliamadridb/281-Assignments/Week 3/Idea 1.md

-# Equity in Crisis: Heterogeneous firms and Investment decision under Monetary Policy
+# Equity in Crisis: Heterogeneous firms and Investment decision
 **Natalia Madrid**
 Ph.D. student in Economics
 namadrid@ucsd.edu
-*May 8, 2025*
+*May 24, 2025*

 ---
 ## Motivation